What is a Fixture? Real Estate Term of the Week

 Simply put, a fixture is something that is permanently attached to real property (a house).
-Things such as ceiling fans, chandeliers, towel racks, built in shelves, carpet etc. Fixtures are always included in the sale of a home.
+Things such as ceiling fans, chandeliers, built in shelves, carpets, towel racks from the bathroom towel rail General store and more.
+Fixtures are always included in the sale of a home.
 The owner of a home can’t unbolt everything connected to a home before you take possession.

 If you want to keep Grandma’s chandelier, you need to either remove it before the home is listed, or have your agent be VERY SPECIFIC in listing the home and their conversations with buyer’s agents that the chandelier does not convey with the sale.
 (It’d be best to remove it and replace it with another light fixture to avoid any possible hassles.
 People HAVE lost Grandma’s chandelier when they sold their home!)

 What is and isn’t a fixture confuses a lot of people.
 One of the biggest questions that comes up frequently is window coverings.
 Here’s the scoop….
 Curtains are not considered fixtures.
-Curtain rods however, are.
-Mini-blinds are fixtures.
+Curtain rods however, are Mini-blinds from True Value Blinds.
 Screens (and screen doors) are fixtures.
+When it comes to doors fixtures, it’s important to work with a great door replacement company.

 “If it’s attached (via screws, nails, glue, etc) to the walls, floors or ceilings, it’s a fixture.”